 They include, Jason Cotton, a specialist in Leadership of Innovation, Change, Negotiation and Strategic Relationships RMIT, Dr. Hass Dellal OAM, Executive Director of the Australian Multicultural Foundation, David Southwick, Marketing and Segmentation, RMIT, Fotis Kapetopoulos, an expert in cultural diversity in the arts and culturally diverse arts marketing.

-MAPD includes theory and practical application of theory.
-The program integrates arts and non-arts industries in building a stronger awareness of cultural brokerage, marketing and communications and leadership in the arts.
+MAPD included theory and practical application of theory.
+The program integrated arts and non-arts industries in building a stronger awareness of cultural brokerage, marketing and communications and leadership in the arts.

-MAPD also hosts industry seminars, such as; Gandel Family Trust, the Arts Centre Mix-It-Up program, AMES Social Enterprise and Asialink.
+MAPD also hosted industry seminars, such as; Gandel Family Trust, the Arts Centre Mix-It-Up program, AMES Social Enterprise and Asialink.

-MAPD focuses on achieving participants’ goals be it in project presentation, communications and marketing, organisational change and/or career development.
-Those who complete MAPD have the opportunity to be part of the MAPD Alumni and continue to extend their knowledge and practice.
+MAPD focused on achieving participants’ goals be it in project presentation, communications and marketing, organisational change and/or career development.
+Those who completed MAPD have the opportunity to be part of the MAPD Alumni and continue to extend their knowledge and practice.

-Participants who complete the MAPD assessment tasks are eligible for credit against the Executive Masters of Business Administration as an elective in Current Issues in the Business Executive program at RMIT University.
+Participants who completed the MAPD assessment tasks were eligible for credit against the Executive Masters of Business Administration as an elective in Current Issues in the Business Executive program at RMIT University.

 Associated links: